 While millions of people safely use products with lithium-ion batteries in them every day, there are some instances where a product manufacturer’s negligence plays a part in the severe injuries caused by a lithium-ion battery explosion.
 Some warning signs include:

 The battery is non-certified, and the manufacturer provides zero warning

 No battery warning is included in product directions or information

 The manufacturer knowingly used faulty batteries in the product

 If the company you buy a product from does not warn about the inclusion of a lithium-ion battery in the device, and the dangers that may occur because of using it, the company has failed you as a consumer.
 As well, the battery manufacturer may have cut corners in design and manufacturing to save money, providing other businesses with dangerous batteries to use in their devices.

 If you are injured by an exploding lithium-ion battery, make sure to keep all physical evidence of the device, as well as document all injuries because of it.
 Then, contact a Birmingham defective product attorney to see how you can stay protected.

-Get Help from a Defective Product Lawyer
+How Can a Defective Product Lawyer Help You?